yakir12/autotracker-deluxe/README.md

 >
 > This option may not work well if you are tracking the centre of the bounding box as opposed to computing the centre of mass.

+#### Remember ROI
+By default, the tracker requires you to specify the region of interest (a bounding box in which the beetle sits) for every track.
+If you select this option then the autotracker will remember the first bounding box you select and assume it is valid for subsequent tracks.

+In brief, this means that the software assumes all of your beetles start rolling from the same place.

+If this option is enabled then you can press 'r' when the video is paused in order to re-define your bounding box if needs be.

 ### Track Processing
 #### Plot filename
 Track processing will automatically produce a plot which is saved to a file in the project directory.
 You can specify the name of that file here.